REVOLUTIONARY CELL THERAPY –

 Recent studies have demonstrated that exosomes derived from MSCs can promote regeneration and improve immune reaction processes in damaged tissues.
 Exosomes contain anti-inflammatory agents that are able to target inflamed organs.

 Research into potential treatments started in January 2020 and several antiviral drugs are in clinical trials.
-It seems that cell therapy may play a role in treating the COVID-19 infection and body immune system reaction.
+It seems that cell therapy may play a role in treating infection and body immune system reaction.
 Several clinical studies are conducted using different Stem Cells treatments and Exosomes.

 All new treatments and drugs under development will need to go through clinical studies to demonstrate safety and effectiveness for the disease.